sebcat/move-literals/README.md

 # move-literals - Move string literals

 Maybe you're writing a reverse engineering challenge, and you want to obfuscate your code.
 Maybe you're stuck with a huge legacy codebase in dire need of refactoring.
 You want to perform a set of operations on source code, but doing it manually is iterative, time consuming and boring.
 Your IDE isn't as helpful as you would want it to be.
-Maybe you try using awk or sed and regular expressions, but after a while you realize you need to take a step up in the [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
+Maybe you try using awk or sed and regular expressions, but after a while you need another tool in your toolbox not provided by [regular](https://en.wikipedia.org/wiki/Regular_grammar) or [context-free](https://en.wikipedia.org/wiki/Context-free_grammar) grammars.

 Enter [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) and [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/).